-To make splashing water, you should use particle based fluid.
-Particle based fluid uses a field of particles to produce splash-like liquid that can move anywhere in a scene.
+To make splashing water, you should use particle based fluid (FLIP fluid).
+FLIP fluid uses a field of particles to produce splash-like liquid that can move anywhere in a scene.
 On the other hand, volume based fluid uses a sign distance volume which creates a glue-like liquid that is confined to a container.

 Make splashing water in a river